Tinnitus: Signs and symptoms

 Tinnitus is often described as ringing, but it may also sound like clicking, buzzing, hissing, or roaring.
-It may be soft or loud, low- or high-pitched, and may seem to come from either one or both ears, or from the head itself.
+It may be soft or loud, low- or high-pitched, and may seem to come from either one or both ears, or from other parts of the head.
 It may be intermittent or continuous.
 In some individuals, its intensity may be changed by shoulder, neck, head, tongue, jaw, or eye movements.

 Course

 Due to variations in study designs, data on the course of tinnitus shows few consistent results.
 Generally, prevalence increases with age in adults, and the ratings of annoyance increase with persistence at follow up.

-Psychological effects
+Adverse psychological effects

 Although it is an annoying condition to which most people adapt, persistent tinnitus may cause anxiety and depression in some people.
 Tinnitus annoyance is more strongly associated with the psychological condition of the person than the loudness or frequency range of the perceived sound.
 Psychological problems such as depression, anxiety, sleep disturbances, and concentration difficulties are common in those with strongly annoying tinnitus.
-Complications can also include cognitive decline and difficulty communicating.
-45% of people with tinnitus have an anxiety disorder at some time in their lives.
+One study found that complications can also include cognitive decline and difficulty communicating, and 45% of people with tinnitus in that study had an anxiety disorder at some time in their lives.
 Severe cases may lead some to consider suicide; while suicidal behavior is complex, tinnitus can be a risk factor.
 In a cross-sectional analysis, 15.75% of the 292 patients that attended a 2019 Tinnitus and Hyperacusis Clinic in the United Kingdom "expressed that they have been bothered by suicidal and self-harm ideations within the last 2 weeks."

 Psychological research has focused on the tinnitus distress reaction to account for differences in tinnitus severity.
-The research indicates that conditioning at the initial perception of tinnitus linked it with negative emotions, such as fear and anxiety.
+The research indicates that among the cohort studied, conditioning at the initial perception of tinnitus linked it with negative emotions, such as fear and anxiety.